 ATB has initiated one research alliance and is actively involved in three other research alliances of the Leibniz Association.

 Here we would like to briefly introduce these alliances ...

 The interdisciplinary Leibniz Research Alliance 'Sustainable Food Production and Healthy Nutrition' was initiated by ATB.
-The network combines the expertise of 14 Leibniz institutions from various disciplines in the fields of food production and nutrition and serves as a common platform for partners conducting decentralised and independent research - from the molecular level to economic issues.
-Spokesperson of the network is ATB scientist Prof. Dr. Reiner Brunsch.
+End of 2020, its activities ended.
+The network combined the expertise of 14 Leibniz institutions from various disciplines in the fields of food production and nutrition and served as a common platform for partners conducting decentralised and independent research - from the molecular level to economic issues.
+Spokesperson of the network was ATB scientist Prof. Dr. Reiner Brunsch.

 The German energy system is undergoing the most radical change in its history.
 The nuclear power phase-out and ambitious climate protection targets call for a far greater share of renewable energy sources, a drastic increase of energy efficiency, and substantial energy savings.
 Besides technical innovations new forms of governance, improved regulations, original business models, and social innovations are equally crucial for success.
 Moreover, broad public consent is needed for an environmentally and socially sustainable transition.
 The Leibniz Research Alliance 'Energy Transition' addresses these challenges focusing on three key areas of conflict that arise from the transformation process: Centralized vs. decentralized systems, collective vs. individual interests, and global vs. local effects.
 Contact ATB: Dr. Philipp Grundmann